lolkatz/github-pages-with-jekyll/_posts/2022-05-28-northsec-hackademy.md

 </html>
 ````

 It took me some time to understand this challenge even if I [ripped](https://erichogue.ca/2021/05/NorthSec2021WriteupSpellrialize/) it from a friend.
 The flag is in the source code but it's replaced by x if it's viewed from the link.
 It seems there is a function in PHP you can use to [serialize](https://www.php.net/manual/en/function.serialize.php) values.
-The s parameter contain a class that is to be de-serialized.
+The s parameter contains a class that is to be de-serialized.
 It will then automatically launch the __wakeup function which launch the WelcomeMessage function.
 What I will do is create a new class that will call the GiveMeFlagPrettyPlease function instead.
 A [wise man](https://www.mindkind.org/index.php) told me that I could use php in kali to run script, so I created this little script:
 ````
 <?php
     class Hackademy{